 Once the proper trail starts, it is surprisingly steep!
 It’s a black diamond mountain bike trail and hiking it that feels a lot like climbing endless uneven stairs with rough footing.
 There are “mini-scrambles” up and over bluffs of rock with patches of steep terrain.

 As you ascend, the forest starts to break away and you can look back to see that you’re already getting higher than Red Mountain to the east.

 The trail crosses over rocky bluffs and can be harder to find across the rocks.
 Watch for cairns, pink flagging tape, and markers on trees.
 New hikers who aren’t comfortable with route-finding might want to stop at this point and enjoy the views of Rossland and the Columbia River Valley far below.

 The distant Canada flag comes into view as you near the summit.
-The trail continues straight up the ridge, but steepens over blocks of rocks and feels more like a scramble at the end.
+The trail continues straight up the ridge, but steepens over blocks of rocks and is a scramble at the end.

 Mount Roberts Summit

 The summit is reached after 3.8km of hiking and a mighty +895m ascent.
 It took us two hours of slow but steady hiking to sit on the bench.